flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 ##Improvements
-We not only fixed this bug and thus made our infrastructure much more resilient we additionally upgraded and fixed several possible bottlenecks we suspected to be the problem.
+We not only fixed this bug and thus made our infrastructure much more resilient but additionally upgraded and fixed several possible bottlenecks we suspected to be the problem.

 We have now upgraded to bigger postgres databases on Heroku as well as